davepinch/pinchy.cc/collections/_cues/you-are-strong.md

 ---
 title: "you are strong"
-linked:
+related:
   - _cues/you-got-this.md
   - _cues/you-will-survive.md
 tags:
-  - cue
+  - Cue
-  - survive
+  - Survive
-  - you
+  - You
 ---
 For all of the laws of science, the energy around you has assembled itself into a message intended for you.